FeedbackSTS-Det: Sparse Frames-Based Spatio-Temporal Semantic Feedback Network for Moving Infrared Small Target Detection: RELATED WORK

 In contrast, optimization methods exploit the non-local correlation of backgrounds and target sparsity, achieving target-background separation through model formulation.
-Early methods assumed low-rank background subspaces, with the infrared patch-image (IPT) model \cite{gao2013infrared} framing detection as a low-rank and sparse decomposition problem.
+Assuming low-rank background subspaces, Gao et al. \cite{gao2013infrared} models ISTD as a low-rank and sparse decomposition problem.
 This inspired numerous subspace-based variants \cite{he2015small, wang2017infrared, zhang2021infrared}.
-Further developments include designing the reweighted infrared patch tensor \cite{dai2017reweighted}, formulating the non-convex rank approximation Minimization\cite{zhang2018infrared}, proposing the partial sum of tensor nuclear norm\cite{zhang2019infrared}, and incorporating local contrast energy or hyper total variation to improve robustness \cite{guan2020infrared, kong2021infrared}.
+Further developments include designing the reweighted infrared patch tensor \cite{dai2017reweighted}, formulating the non-convex rank approximation minimization\cite{zhang2018infrared}, proposing the partial sum of tensor nuclear norm\cite{zhang2019infrared}, and incorporating local contrast energy or hyper total variation to improve robustness \cite{guan2020infrared, kong2021infrared}.

 To incorporate temporal information, sequence-based tensor methods have been developed, extending prior spatial models into the spatio-temporal domain.
 Representative approaches include extending multi-subspace learning to the tensor domain \cite{sun2020infrared}, constructing spatio-temporal tensors with overlapping patches \cite{liu2020small}, and extracting non-overlapping patches across frames via sliding windows \cite{wang2021infrared}.
 Further improvements involve designing specialized regularization methods combined with non-convex tensor rank approximation \cite{liu2021nonconvex}, imposing constraints on Tucker decomposition factor matrices \cite{liu2023infrared}, and incorporating total variation on sparse representation matrices \cite{liu2023representative}.
 Advanced methods also leverage sparse regularization to enhance target-background distinction \cite{li2023sparse} or extend tensor decomposition to four-dimensional representations \cite{wu2023infrared}.